jungpilyu/sdc-advanced-lane-finding/writeup_advanced_lane.md

 Overview
 ---
 This write-up was written as a partial fulfillment of the requirements for the Nano degree of "Self-driving car engineer" at the Udacity.
-The goal of this project are the following:
+The goals of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.